Rule 3745-40-02 | Purpose, applicability, general requirements, exclusions and prohibitions.

 (x) Any other information deemed necessary by Ohio EPA.

-(b) A request for approval to accept an NTF that fails to provide Ohio EPA with required information may be considered defective.
-Ohio EPA may either request additional information or return the application to the applicant without further processing.
-An indication of the deficiency shall accompany the application returned.
+(b) A request for approval to accept an NTF that fails to provide Ohio EPA with information described in paragraph (C)(3)(a) of this rule is considered incomplete.
+Ohio EPA may either request additional information or return the application with the deficiency noted to the applicant without further processing.

 (c) The director or an authorized representative shall not approve an NTF request submitted in accordance with this rule unless all of the following are determined: